Greenway - Flear Farm Cottages

 Thinking of visiting Greenway House on your Devon adventure?
 You're in for a treat.
 Here are the key things you need to know:

 · The estate is open daily throughout summer and most of autumn.
 Come November, it opens on weekends only.
+For more information, check the opening times on the National Trust website.

 · You don't need to book a slot in advance – you can simply turn up at a time to suit you.
 However, you do need to book a parking spot.